-Over seven years ago, we were losing chickens to naughty foxes, so we bought our first herd of alpacas, as they are typically used to protect chicken and lambs.
+Over ten years ago, we bought our first alpacas, we were losing chickens to foxes, alpaca are widely used to protect chicken and lambs.
 We had intended to buy 3 alpacas, this turned into twelve, including six breeding females and our alpaca journey grew from there.
 We had to learn very quickly about responsible breeding, alpaca fibre, husbandry and all things alpaca related.

 All about Alpacas.